software-mansion/protostar/website/docs/tutorials/07-testing/README.md

 }
 ```

-You can also use case hooks to configure the behavior of a particular test case,
+You can also use setup case hooks to configure the behavior of a particular test case,
 for example, by calling the [`max_examples`] cheatcode.
 Some configuration-specific cheatcodes are only available within setup cases, like [`example`]
 and [`given`]: